7 Fantastic Voyages Of 'Sinbad, The Sailor' Story

 When Sindbad notices what the crew has done, he senses they are in peril and orders the captain to set sail immediately.
 A few hours into the journey, two giant Rocs use boulders to attack and sink the ship.
 Sindbad somehow escapes and manages to swim to the nearest shore.
 On exploring the land, he finds that the island has sweet-smelling flowers and low-hanging fruits.
 He eats and sleeps that night.

 The next morning after the exploration, he finds an old man dressed in a palm-leaf skirt, sitting across him and watching him.
 He asks Sindbad to help him pluck the fruits, by carrying him on his shoulders.
-Sindbad agrees reluctantly and takes the old man from one tree to another, until evening.
+Sindbad reluctantly agrees and takes the old man from one tree to another, until evening.

 The old man holds on to Sindbad by wrapping his legs around his host’s neck, almost strangling him.
 Sindbad carries the burden day after day after day, as the old man punches, kicks, and chokes Sindbad each time he asks him to get off.